marovski/covid19cvdata/README.md

 + `covid19cv_nacional` - The number of cases by type for each date since the first case

-* `covid19cv_cidades` - The number of cases by type for each city of Cabo Verde for each date since the first case
+* `covid19cv_concelhos` - The number of cases by type for each province/region of Cabo Verde for each date since the first case

 * `covid19cv_pop` - The number of cases for each type (recovered,death,confirmed,ative,etc)by age group and sex